ShahinAlomShuvo/Yoga-Fusion/question_answer.md

 #### Answer: A

-<i>Changing the favoriteFood property of the info object to "🍝" does not change the contents of the food array.</i>
+<i>Changing the favoriteFood property of the info object to "🍝" does not change the contents of the food array.
+Thats why the output will be A: `['🍕', '🍫', '🥑', '🍔']`</i>

 </p>
 </details>